opentoken-io/opentoken/doc/api/signed-requests.md

     Host: api.opentoken.io

-This header is often automatically added by the library or tools that are used to make HTTP requests.
+This header is often automatically added by the library or tools used to make HTTP requests.

     Content-Type: text/plain